 Matt Smith’s first series was a bonanza of clips of the First Doctor.
-There were three in the series total, this being the third.
+There were four in the series total, this being the third.

 The Doctor was testing a machine that showed the true identity of whoever or whatever was scanned by it (as he wanted to it to ID the big bad of the story).
 The readout showed “The Doctor”, and had a picture of William Hartnell’s First Doctor (as well as Patrick Troughton’s Second right afterwards).
 The short sequence with the previous Doctors did advance the plot somewhat, but was mostly silly (especially with the Eleventh Doctor sticking his tongue out).

 This is a super-speedy one.
 In The Lodger, the Doctor butts heads with Craig in order to share information about himself and why he’s there.

 During this, we quickly see images of the previous Doctors, including Hartnell, relayed over that scene from The Beast Below with the Doctor clinging onto Amy as she’s floating in space.